risk-first/website/menagerie/Boundary-Risk.md

 1.  **Abstract over the ecosystems.**  Provide a _standard_ protocol (a _lingua franca_) which can be converted down into the protocol of any of a number of competing ecosystems.

  - The [C](https://en.wikipedia.org/wiki/C_(programming_language)) programming language provided a way to get the same programs compiled against different CPU instruction sets, therefore providing some _portability_ to code.
-The problem was, each different operating system would still have it's own libraries, and so to support multiple operating systems, you'd have to write code against multiple different libraries.
+The problem was, each different operating system would still have its own libraries, and so to support multiple operating systems, you'd have to write code against multiple different libraries.

  - [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) took what C did and went one step further, providing interoperability at the library level.
 Java code could run anywhere where Java was installed.